floragunncom/search-guard-docs/dlsfls.md

 In case of FLS, the FLS field definitions of the roles are combined with `AND`.
 If you use FLS `include` (whitelisting) and `exclude` (blacklisting) definitions for different roles, you need to make sure that for each user and its roles the combination of the FLS field is either include only, or exclude only.

+## DLS/FLS Execution Order

+If you use both DLS and FLS, all fields that you are basing the DLS query on must be visible, i.e. not filtered by FLS.
+Otherwise, your DLS query will not work properly.